glinscott/lzmajs/README.md

 If you provide the second argument, it must be a "stream", implementing the `writeByte` method.

+## Asynchronous streaming

+See the `test/stream.js` for sample code using the `fibers` package to implement an asynchronous de/compression interface.

 ## Related projects

 * http://code.google.com/p/js-lzma Decompression code by Juan Mellado